2022 Formula 2 Championship: Round 11: Belgium

 Drugovich once again was quickest in qualifying, thus securing his third pole position, for the first time since Monaco.
 In the sprint race, Ralph Boschung, who missed 10 races due to a neck injury, scored his second podium of the year (and fourth overall in Formula 2 from 2017) on his return, holding off championship leader at the very end.
 Jehan Daruvala, who qualified second, didn't start after his engine failed, opening the door to Liam Lawson to win the sprint race.
 For his teammate Sargeant, it was disappointment, as his race ended in the wall, causing a safety car.
-Jack Doohan completed the podiu, finishing second behind Lawson and ahead of Boschung.
+Jack Doohan completed the podium, finishing second behind Lawson and ahead of Boschung.
 During the safety car period, many drivers pitted (including Drugovich), but were not able to convert their new tyres into a substantial advantage.

 The polesitter led the first laps of the feature race, but could not create a gap over second-placed Doohan.
 The safety car returned in the feature race, once again for a crashed out Sargeant, making it two in two races where the safety car was deployed.
 On the restart, Drugovich could not hold off Doohan to take first and with it the race victory.
 He still increased the gap in the championship due to Théo Pourchaire's gearbox failure on lap three.
 Doohan won his third race of the year, ahead of championship leader Drugovich and sprint race winner Lawson, who completed the podium.
 Drugovich increased his championship lead to 43 points over second-placed Pourchaire.